18F/acq-tech-presentations/tech-theory-time/information-assurance/presentation.md

 ???
 This is really weak encryption.
 The shape of the ciphertext gives us a lot of information we can use to figure out the plaintext.
 Look at the third word: it's a single-letter word.
 How many of those are there?
 Just two.
-So C must either be A or I.  Now if we can figure out one more letter, we will know the key and we can decrypt the message.
+So H must either be A or I.  Now if we can figure out one more letter, we will know the key and we can decrypt the message.